microsoft/xbox-live-api/README.md

 This repo contains submodules.
 There are two ways to make sure you get submodules.

-When initially cloning, make sure you use the "--recursive" option.
+When initially cloning, make sure you use the `--recursive` option.
 IE:

     git clone --recursive https://github.com/Microsoft/xbox-live-api.git